Checkfront/API/docs/ref/webhook/payment.rst

 New Payment/Refund
 ^^^^^^^^^^^^^^^^^^

-This webhook is triggered whenever any transactions are added or refunded on your account.
+This webhook is triggered whenever any transactions are created or refunded on your account.

 A **JSON**, **XML**, or **x-www-form-urlencoded** object containing the following export fields can be found in directly in the **raw body** of the POST request to your server: